HerculesCRUE/ROH/validation-data/rdf/README.md

 For more details about the ROH ontology and how to instantiate at, readers are recommended to visit [ROH GitHub Pages](https://herculescrue.github.io/ROH/)

 For more detais about how execute sparql-queries with this data, readers are recommended to visit [Fuseki](https://github.com/HerculesCRUE/ROH/blob/main/validation-questions/Fuseki/Fuseki.md).

+# Extra Data

+The file, namely "Dataset MORElab.ttl" is an extra dataset extracted from a real database.